The Log Slide is located about 11 km west of Grand Marais, Michigan. This is a must-see stop on any trip to the Pictured Rocks.

 Round-trip: 1 km

 Location: Grand Marais, MI

-The log slide itself was a chute that loggers used to move logs from the top of the dunes down to lake superior to be loaded onto boats for transport.
-The wooden chute is no longer there, but it was said that sometimes the logs travelling down the chute would catch fire due to the friction from the sand and wood, as well as the heat of the sun.
+The log slide itself was a chute that loggers used to move logs from the top of the dunes down to Lake Superior to be loaded onto boats for transport.
+The wooden chute is no longer there, but it was said that sometimes the logs traveling down the chute would catch fire due to the friction from the sand and wood, as well as the heat of the sun.